YellowDummy/SmolEngine/README.md

 ## Limitations

-- Developed primarily by one person for learning purposes
+- Developed by one person for learning purposes

 - At a very early stage